 - Compassion, on the other hand, does not get fatigued.
 Nor does this make sense from a biological point of view: compassion activates different neural circuitry from empathy, and can be energising both neurobiologically and behaviourally.
 Compassion releases the binding and connecting ‘feel-good hormones’, dopamine and oxytocin, that help to motivate us, connect us and promote pro-social behaviour.

 Why is a change in terminology important?

 The shift in terminology from ‘compassion fatigue’ to ‘empathic strain’ is important for several reasons:

 - As this area continues to grow in research, understanding and their practical applications, a shared understanding is important.

 - As these understandings evolve through research, we need definitions to reflect new meaning.

 - Knowledge is power.
 This is particularly the case when we differentiate what might be required.
 For example, approaches to addressing a reduced capacity for empathy are quite different from the neutral networks involved in fostering compassion.

 After struggling with the crossover of terms in the area of secondary stress for some time, I welcome this shift in terminology.

-For more information on how to combat empathic strain, and its cronies, vicarious trauma, burnout and secondary traumatic stress, stay tuned for the next blog or sign up for the newsletter here.
+For more information on empathic strain, and its cronies, vicarious trauma, burnout and secondary traumatic stress, check out part 4 of the series: 'The joy - pain spectrum in helping: risking connection' or sign up for the newsletter here.